 Unless you already have a current real estate license in another state and qualify for reciprocity, you’ll have to take 90 hours of approved real estate education.
 There are two courses that have to be taken: Real Estate Fundamentals (60 hours) and Real Estate Practices (30 hours).

 The cost is going to depend on which education provider you choose.
 You can take the courses at Bellevue Community College, North Seattle Community College, Green River College or the University of Washington.
 Of course, college courses can get pricey.

 Taking online courses at approved proprietary schools is generally much more affordable and convenient.
 Online Washington real estate courses will typically cost $300 and up.
 If you need financial assistance for your real estate license course, AceableAgent offers Buy Now/Pay Later options at checkout to help you break up the upfront cost of your pre-licensing education into monthly payments that best suit your needs.

 The Washington Department of Licensing requires that all applicants answer criminal history questions and go through a background check before getting a license.
 The department has to make sure applicants don’t have certain convictions or charges.
 The cost of the combined national and state background check is $34.75.

 Fingerprinting is also part of the background check for brokers and managing brokers.
 It’s a separate fee of $8.05 that must be paid online when you schedule the appointment on IdentoGO.com.

 When you schedule the broker exam with PSI Services you have to pay the test fee upfront.
 The payment should be made out to PSI and is payable by cashier’s check, money order or personal check.
-If you schedule the test online at goAMP.com you can pay by credit card.
+If you schedule the test online at goAMP.com you can pay by debit or credit card.